mhogomchungu/media-downloader/README.md

 #### Flatpak

-Flatpak package is [here](https://github.com/mhogomchungu/media-downloader/releases/download/4.9.0/MediaDownloader-4.9.0.flatpak) for flatpak users.
+Media Downloader is on [flathub](https://flathub.org/apps/io.github.mhogomchungu.media-downloader) for those who prefer to use flatpaks.

 #### Aur package for Arch Linux
 Arch Linux users can build the project from source using [this](https://aur.archlinux.org/packages/media-downloader) aur package.